davidleesaber/Django-React-Full-Stack/README.md

    - `/api/notes` for note management (protected routes)
 - **React Routing**: Utilizes React Router for handling front-end navigation.
 - **Error Logging**: Comprehensive error handling for login failures and invalid routes.
+- **Notes Management**:
+   - When logged in, you can create new notes and delete existing notes.
+   - Notes are stored persistently in the backend database.
+   - All notes you create and delete retain their state even after you log out and log in again (notes are not stored in browser memory, but in the PostgreSQL database).
 ***

 ## Getting Started (For Developers)